boucadair/WG-Charters/onions-bofrequest.md

 The ONIONS BoF will build on the IAB NEMOPS workshop and establish the operators’ use of abstractions, as well as the challenges faced, to enable operators to manage and automate service abstractions reliably.
 The goal is to determine whether there is consensus to form a working group focused on operationalising service abstractions, including:

-- Understand the need for network and service abstractions, and structure them.
+- Understand the need for service and network abstractions, and structure them.
 - Maintain some of the service and network YANG models
 - Document the interaction between the service and network YANG model and the underlying device model
 - Evaluate realisation approaches and perform gap analyses
 - Recommendations for YANG-based APIs
 - Catalogue tooling-related resources

+The BoF will evaluate whether a new WG is needed to serve as the focal point for service and network abstraction modeling, and to coordinate this work across relevant WGs.

 ## Required Details